acoustep/gdpr-cookie/README.md

 ### expires

 The time in days for the cookie expiry.
-This means the cookie that remembers what the user has chosen.
+This means the cookie that remembers what the visitor has chosen.
 Cookies *you* set, are unaffected.
 Default is 30 days.

 ### acceptBtnLabel